miyurusankalpa/miyurublog/content/blog/zlt-ipv6-fixes/index.md

 The log file `/tmp/logs/wand.log` had grown huge.
 This logging comes from the script `/bin/wand`.
 The original script continuously appends to the log and also checks its size for rotation, using `wc -c` which reads the entire file each time—expensive on a large file.

 **Fix:** Comment out all logging and log‑rotation lines.
-Here’s the modified portion of the script:
+Here’s the diff of the modified portion of the script with comments:

 **Backup first:**